BensonRen/simple_news_agent/README.md

 ## Features

+- **🤖 Agentic Architecture**: LLM decides when to search, what to search for, and how to analyze (NEW!)
 - **Intelligent Query Processing**: Automatically extracts topic, number of articles, and time range from natural language input
+- **MCP-Based Architecture**: News search abstracted into a local MCP (Model Context Protocol) server for modularity and extensibility
-- **Web Search Integration**: Uses Tavily API for advanced web search with date filtering
+- **Web Search Integration**: Uses Tavily API for advanced web search with date filtering (via MCP server)
 - **AI-Powered Summarization**: Leverages OpenAI models to analyze and summarize news articles
 - **Citation Management**: Automatically includes citations with URLs for all sources
 - **LangGraph Workflow**: Built on LangGraph for robust agentic orchestration